Enterprise Automation and Digital Transformation

 Automate REM (Repetitive, Error-prone, Manual) tasks, first:

-Businesses must leverage smart automation for the sake of staying innovative and agile: Automation isn’t about cutting costs, it’s about opening new possibilities.
+Businesses must leverage intelligent automation for the sake of staying innovative and agile: Automation isn’t about cutting costs, it’s about opening new possibilities.

 “Automation really frees the staff to be more creative,” explained Twing.
 “Once you free them from these repetitive, manual tasks and empower them with visibility and information, IT and business staff can turn their attention to strategically applying digitalization to the business.”